Tancata/phylo/README.md

 #phylo

-Helper scripts for phylogenetics.
+Scripts for phylogenetics.
 See the wiki for some workflows.

 ###Useful libraries